 Between them, Made of Iron and Hollywood Healing cover the two main varieties of action hero — the Terminator-type that can walk unscathed through a bomb-blast, and the hero who does get hurt badly but somehow always comes back to triumph in the end.

 A character who is Made of Iron isn't necessarily literally made of iron.
+If he happens to sink in water and die as if he were, that's Super Drowning Skills.

 If a person has this kind of durability as a superpower, it's Super Toughness.
 When the character does sustain grisly, incapacitating injuries but keeps going anyway, it's Normally, I Would Be Dead Now.